erochest/invasion/research/series.md

 > A woman and her sister travel into the desert outside Damascus to investigate
 > a colony of blue angels.

+Sarah and Sam have established an uneasy half-truce, which is interrupted by Sam's handler at the agency, who wants her (them) to go check out rumors of a colony of angels in the desert outside Damascus.
+Sam angers their driver, and he dumps them at a set of ruins in the desert.
+They are found by the angels, captured, and taken back to their camp to be sent over.
+As they are led into a gateway, Sarah goes into convulsions as her memories come back.
+The sisters escape from the angels and Sha-Rin and are able to make contact with their handler.

 #### III

 > While the angels make themselves public, the woman's sister tries to come to
 > terms with what she is, make contact with other shapeshifters, and stay with
 > her "sister."

+##### 0

+##### 1

+##### 2

+##### 3

+##### 4

 ### Disasters